Home > Travel Insurance > Business

 • Comprehensive cover

-It may sound like a bold claim but our business travel insurance really is world class.
-Not only does it include cover for your laptop, mobile phones and PDA's as standard but our business insurance policy automatically covers a business colleague if you cannot make a meeting - how's that for good business sense?
+It may sound like a bold claim but our business travel insurance really is world class - including cover for your laptop, mobile phones and PDA's as standard.

 Helpful tips for your business trip